albertony/f2c/README.md

 See <http://www.netlib.org/f2c/changes> for history of changes in the netlib f2c source, and run `f2c.exe --version` on an existing build to see which version it was built from.

+10 Apr 2024
+- Updated to latest version of netlib f2c source, version 20240312.
+- This includes the fix in file proc.c that I previously did manually in my source.
+- Released as version 1.2, with release builds of f2c.exe in 32-bit
+and 64-bit using Visual Studio 2022 (17.9.6) / Visual C++ 14.3 and
+Windows SDK 10.0.22621.0.

 13 Jan 2022
 - Updated to latest version of netlib f2c source, version 20200916.
    - The newer 20210928 entry in [changes](http://www.netlib.org/f2c/changes)